dojo/docs/developer/design/loader/edit1.rst

     };
   </script>

-Since has tests can be used very much like configuration variables, the loader’s configuration API applies ``has.add`` to all configuration variables it receives, prefixing the configuration variable name with "config-".
+Since has tests can be used very much like configuration variables, the loader's configuration API applies ``has.add`` to all configuration variables it receives, prefixing the configuration variable name with "config-".
 For example:

 .. code-block :: html